 Returning citizens may not have been incarcerated in the same jurisdiction to which they are returning, which can make it difficult to locate and access services upon leaving a correctional facility.
 In an effort to support men and women in successful reentry, the U.S. Attorney's Office has compiled the Maryland Reentry Resource guide posted below.
 The guide is broken down by county and provides up to date information on federal, state, local, and nonprofit services.

-*If you are as service provider and would like to be in the directory or submit any changes, please contact Elizabeth Canfil at Elizabeth.Canfil@usdoj.gov
+*If you are a service provider and would like to be in the directory or submit any changes, please contact the Reentry and Community Outreach Program at USAMD.ReEntry@usdoj.gov

 For information on ID and Driver’s licenses click here